 Have no fear of the zipper!
-This lined zipper pouch tutorial will show you just how easy it is to create a zip-bag to store your goodies.
-When you don’t need to carry everything with you, replace your purse with a simple zipper clutch and store your keys, cards and cash!
+This lined zipper pouch tutorial will show you just how easy it is to sew a zip-bag to store your goodies.
+When you don’t need to carry everything with you, replace your purse with a simple zipper clutch and store your keys, cards, and cash!
 When you are done, you can use this same method to create a zipper pouch in various sizes based on your needs.

-– 2 fat quarters (18”x22”) of cotton quilting fabric
+– 2 fat quarters (18”x22”) of cotton quilting fabric — buy it here

-– 9″ zipper
+– 9″ zipper — buy it here

-– Sewing machine with zipper foot
+– Sewing machine with a zipper foot — buy it here

-– Optional: medium-weight fusible interfacing
+– Optional: medium-weight fusible interfacing — buy it here

 9-1/2″ long x 6-1/2″ tall